VictorBerbenets/Cache/README.md

 ```
 ./perfect
 ```
-The program will be waiting for input data from std::istream in such way:
+The program will be waiting for input data from stdin in such way:
 **capacity** **size** number1 number2 ...
 **capacity** - capacity of the cache
 **size** - size of incoming data
-number1 number2 ... - cache numbers
+number1 number2 ... - keys
-At the end, the program will return hits.
+At the end, the program prints number of hits to std::cout.
 ## How to run tests:
 ### 1)
 ```